ACT Government Policy

 When planning an official event, agencies should consult with the United Ngunnawal Elders Council as the advisory body to the ACT Government on Aboriginal heritage, and ‘connection to country’ matters.
 Contact details can be obtained from the Office for Aboriginal and Torres Strait Islander Affairs on 6207 9784.

-If you cannot arrange for a Ngunnawal elder to attend your event, or if your event is considered too small to warrant a formal Welcome to Country you can make the following acknowledgment:
+If you cannot arrange for a Traditional Custodian to attend your event, or if your event is considered to small to warrant a formal Welcome to Country you can make the following acknowledgment.

 ‘I/We wish to acknowledge the traditional custodians of the land we are meeting on, the Ngunnawal people.
 I/We wish to acknowledge and respect their continuing culture and the contribution they make to the life of this city and this region.
 I/We would also like to acknowledge and welcome other Aboriginal and Torres Strait Islander people who may be attending today’s event.’